-Muscle power grading is frequent and important part of neurological examination.
-Neurological examination consists of sensory and motor examination.
+Muscle power grading is a frequent and important part of the neurological examination.
+The neurological examination consists of sensory and motor examination.
 Muscle power grading is part of motor system examination.

-Before muscle power grading is done, limbs or trunk are examined for tone of the muscles, bulk of the muscles.
+Before muscle power grading is done, limbs or trunk are examined for the tone of the muscles, the bulk of the muscles.

-The limbs are inspected for their resting posture, deformity or clawing and weather they are symmetrical.
+The limbs are inspected for their resting posture, deformity or clawing and whether they are symmetrical.
 Is there any wasting or hypertrophy.
 Any involuntary movements, jerks etc should be noted.

-Muscle fasciculation is a sign of lower motor neurone disease process.
-Muscle fasciculcations are subcutaneous twitches over a muscle belly at rest.
+Muscle fasciculation is a sign of lower motor neuron disease process.
+Muscle fasciculations are subcutaneous twitches over a muscle belly at rest.

 Muscle tone is checked by moving the joints passively.
 A loss of tone suggests lower motor neuron lesion and hypertonia suggests upper motor neuron lesions.